kiransingh99/project-trubisky/README.md

 	- **README.md**

 ## To Do
-- Off-board system
-	- add one second delay between each new file to make sure files don't get overwritten
 - Post processing code
 	- make raw data handler only read files starting with "RAW"
 	- create a class which converts raw data into processed data files - similar to global_tracker code.
 It will need to: